 Got It?
 Now Repeat It!

-As you become able to turn back, keeping the bucket level, you'll feel how your hands, arms, shoulders and back are working in sync.
+As you become able to turn back while keeping the bucket level, you will feel how your hands, arms, shoulders, and back are working in perfect synchronization.

 This is the movement pattern you want to teach your brain.
 Repeat it over and over again to groove the correct neural pathways.

-Also consider that if you had a bucket that was actually full of water, it would be pretty heavy.
+Also consider that if you had a bucket actually full of water, it would be quite heavy.

-You wouldn't just swing your arms across your body to pass it to someone else.
-You would turn your body to support the weight and keep from spilling.
+You would not just swing your arms across your body to pass it to someone else.
+You would turn your entire body to support the weight and prevent spilling.

-You would use the big muscles in your core - which is exactly what we're looking for in the golf swing.
+You would use the large muscles in your core — which is precisely what we are looking for in the golf swing.

-It's a great, simple drill to teach you how to turn back correctly without getting crazy with your arms.
+It is a fantastic, simple drill to teach you how to turn back correctly without getting overly complicated with your arms.

-The rotation in the backswing is really a very natural move, once you've got it down.
+The rotation in the backswing is really a very natural move, once you have grooved it.

-When you're doing it, Imagine turning to shake someone's hand, pretend you're turning to hand someone something, and you'll start to understand how to eliminate incorrect moves and rotate correctly back in the swing.
+When you are performing the drill, imagine turning to shake someone's hand or turning to hand someone an object.
+You will start to understand how to eliminate incorrect movements and rotate correctly in the backswing.